Gowdy-symmetric cosmological models with Cauchy horizons ruled by non-closed null generators: Smooth Gowdy-symmetric generalized Taub-NUT solutions

 In the following we will outline how existence of globally hyperbolic solutions was shown in the time interval $t\in(0,\pi)$.
 Also note that an important property of the SGGTN models is their extendibility beyond this domain as non-globally hyperbolic spacetimes, very similar to the famous Taub solution \cite{Taub1951} and its extensions to Taub-NUT \cite{Misner1963, MisnerTaub1969, ChruscielIsenberg1993}.

 In our coordinates, the two Killing vectors corresponding to Gowdy-symmetry can be chosen to be $\KVa$ and $\KVb$.
 The norm of $\KVa$ is $R_0\sin^2\!\theta\,\ee^u$, which vanishes at $t=0$, provided $u$ is bounded there.
-Indeed, the SGGTN solutions have a past Cauchy horizon at $t=0$\footnote{Here and in the following we will, for the sake of simplicity, follow our conventions from \cite{BeyerHennig2012, BeyerHennig2014} and consider quantities ``at $t=0$'' or ``at $t=\pi$'', even though, strictly speaking, our coordinates break down there.
-But what we actually mean, of course, are the boundaries that formally correspond to $t=0,\pi$ in suitable regular coordinates.
-Similarly, we will often simply call certain Killing vectors ``generators'' of a Cauchy horizon, even though the actual generators, i.e.\ the tangent vectors to the corresponding null geodesics, are only proportional to, but not identical with these vectors.}, which we denote as $\Hp$.
+Indeed, the SGGTN solutions have a past Cauchy horizon at $t=0$, which we denote as $\Hp$.
 This horizon is a smooth null surface with $\Sth$-topology and its null generator is proportional to $\KVa$.
 Moreover, the orbits of this null generator are closed curves.

+Note that, here and in the following we will, for the sake of simplicity, follow our conventions from \cite{BeyerHennig2012, BeyerHennig2014} and consider quantities ``at $t=0$'' or ``at $t=\pi$'', even though, strictly speaking, our coordinates break down there.
+But what we actually mean, of course, are the boundaries that formally correspond to $t=0,\pi$ in suitable regular coordinates.
+Similarly, we will often simply call certain Killing vectors ``generators'' of a Cauchy horizon, even though the actual generators, i.e.\ the tangent vectors to the corresponding null geodesics, are only proportional to, but not identical with these vectors.

+With the previous observations, and in view of the local and global existence results below, we can state precisely what exactly we mean with the term ``SGGTN solutions'': \begin{definition}[Initial definition of SGGTN solutions] SGGTN solutions are the class of all Gowdy-symmetric vacuum solutions with spatial topology $\Sth$ for which, in terms of the coordinates $t$, $\theta$, $\rho_1$, $\rho_2$ with line element \eqref{eq:metric}, the metric functions $u(t,\theta)$ and $Q(t,\theta)$ at $t=0$ are smooth functions on $\Sth$ subject to the periodicity condition $u(0,0)=u(0,\pi)$ in a Killing basis for which $Q$ has the boundary values $Q(0,0)=1$, $Q(0,\pi)=-1$. \end{definition} \begin{remark}\mbox{}